CRau080/d2l-en/chapter_appendix-mathematics-for-deep-learning/eigendecomposition.md

 in the same direction as the eigenvector of $\mathbf{A}$ associated with the largest eigenvalue.
-This is so important that it is called the *principle eigenvalue* and *principle eigenvector*.
+This is so important that it is called the *principal eigenvalue* and *principal eigenvector*.
-After applying $\mathbf{A}$, our random vector gets stretched in every possible direction, as is associated with every possible eigenvector, but it is stretched most of all in the direction associated with this principle eigenvector.
+After applying $\mathbf{A}$, our random vector gets stretched in every possible direction, as is associated with every possible eigenvector, but it is stretched most of all in the direction associated with this principal eigenvector.
-What this means is that after apply in $A$, our random vector is longer, and points in a direction closer to being aligned with the principle eigenvector.
+What this means is that after apply in $A$, our random vector is longer, and points in a direction closer to being aligned with the principal eigenvector.
-After applying the matrix many times, the alignment with the principle eigenvector becomes closer and closer until, for all practical purposes, our random vector has been transformed into the principle eigenvector!
+After applying the matrix many times, the alignment with the principal eigenvector becomes closer and closer until, for all practical purposes, our random vector has been transformed into the principal eigenvector!
 Indeed this algorithm is the basis for what is known as the *power iteration* for finding the largest eigenvalue and eigenvector of a matrix.
 For details see, for example, :cite:`Van-Loan.Golub.1983`.